History of Casablanca: Colonial port

 Under Lyautey's tenure, Casablanca transformed into Morocco's economic center and Africa's biggest port.
 Casablanca's street plan is based on that of a French architect named Henri Prost, who placed the center of the city where the main market of Anfa had been.
 From this point all main streets radiate to the east and to the south.

 A 1937-1938 typhoid fever outbreak was exploited by colonial authorities to justify the appropriation of urban spaces in Casablanca.
-Bidonvilles were cleated out of the center and their residents displaced.
+Bidonvilles were cheated out of the center and their residents displaced.